 Protect Yourself If you Have Been Charged with Theft in Prince William

 In order to prevent the significant consequences of a theft or larceny conviction, you need to defend yourself against the criminal charges.
 That defense should begin as soon as you know that you may be or have been charged with a crime.
 A good larceny defense attorney can:

 - Advise you on what to do before court to place you in the best possible light for the prosecutor and judge.

 - Provide legal representation in court to best protect your interests.

 If you're convicted of larceny or theft misdemeanor in Virginia, you could face up to one year in jail and a fine.
 If the value of the property you're accused of taking is more than $500, you may be charged with a felony instead of a misdemeanor.
 The potential sentence for felony larceny or theft is up to 20 years in prison and a fine.

 Your Future Is on the Line

 You don’t want to look back from your jail cell and wonder, “What if I had hired a lawyer?
 Would I be free?
 Would I be with my family and friends?
 How would my life be different?”
 Even after your release, your conviction will follow you.
 Virginia law doesn't allow for the expungement of criminal records, so the conviction will always be there.

 Instead of looking back and wondering if you should have defended yourself, we encourage you to take any larceny or theft charge seriously and contact a criminal defense lawyer before it's too late.
-To speak with a Virginia larceny criminal defense attorney about a charge in Prince William County, contact Manikas Law, LLC by phone or email to schedule an appointment today.
+To speak with a Virginia larceny criminal defense attorney about a theft or larceny charge in Prince William County, contact us by phone at 703-556-0004 or through the Contact Us page.